trungleviet-agilityio/backend-training/database-learning/practice/docs/data_dictionary.md

 | created_time    | TIMESTAMP | When the record was created | Record creation time                   |
 | updated_time    | TIMESTAMP | When the record was last updated | Last update time                       |

 > **Note:** director_uuid must reference an employee who is assigned the Director role for the same series in the SeriesCast table.
 This is enforced by a business rule or trigger.
+Different episodes within the same series may be directed by different directors, providing creative flexibility.

 ### Transmission
 | Field            | Type        | Description | Notes                                |